-There is a lot that goes into running a career fair, this guide is to help you prepare for a successful fair for employers and students.
+There is a lot that goes into running a career fair, this guide is to help you prepare for a successful in-person fair for employers and students.
 After configuring your settings, follow the steps to test managing a career fair well in advance of your event.

 Step 1: Create and Configure Your Career Fair in Handshake

 Create the Career Fair

 - Create your career fair and configure all fair-related settings.
 Click here for more information and guidance on creating your career fair.